hrithik-jha/image-info/README.md

 2. Execute `processing/distancing.py` to perform frame clustering and create individual file clusters.
 3. Find the predictions using `model/predict.py` for all files in a cluster.
 Output can be sanitised.

-## Todo
+## To-do
-MASSIVE to-do, improve classifier.
-For visually different images, the classifier is very inaccurate in predicting a genre.
-Otherwise, allow more than 3 properties to show and choose the ones which are different for each cluster.
+Allow more than 3 properties to show and choose the ones which are different for each cluster.